 Волога ВДЖП

 Patients with unilateral wet AMD should take the daily nutritional supplements that are recommended for dry AMD to reduce the risk of AMD-induced vision loss in the other eye.
 The choice of other treatments depends on the size, location, and type of neovascularization.
-Intravitreal injection of antivascular endothelial growth factor (anti-VEGF) medications (usually ranibizumab, bevacizumab, or aflibercept) can substantially reduce the risk of vision loss and can preserve useful vision in 20% of patients over their lifetime restore reading vision in up to one-third of patients (6).
+Intravitreal injection of antivascular endothelial growth factor (anti-VEGF) medications (usually ranibizumab, bevacizumab, or aflibercept) can substantially reduce the risk of vision loss and can preserve useful vision in 20% of patients over their lifetime and reading vision in up to one-third of patients (6).

 Newer intravitreal medications are now available that provide extended duration of treatment; these include faricimab as well as high-dose aflibercept (7).
 Faricimab functions as a dual-mechanism medication binding VEGF-A and angiopoietin-2; efficacy is similar to that of aflibercept (8).
 In 2021, an implantable port delivery system for ranibizumab became available for the treatment of wet AMD (9).
 This is a surgically placed permanent refillable ocular implant that continuously delivers ranibizumab into the vitreous and can be refilled repeatedly.
 Due to dislocation of the septum inside the device, the company issued a voluntary recall of the implant in October 2022, and it is currently being redesigned.